1963–64 Inter Milan season: Season

 Inter made their debut in the European Cup, due to the Scudetto won last year.
 Their first match was in Everton, resulting in a goalless draw.
 Jair, in the retour match, became the first scorer of the club in this competition.
 In the following rounds, Inter beat in order: Monaco (4–1 aggregate), Partizan Beograd (4–1) and Borussia Dortmund (4–2).

-In the final, Inter faced off with Real Madrid who had defeated Milan (qualified as the reigning champion) in the quarter-finals.
+In the final, Inter faced off with Real Madrid who had defeated AC Milan (qualified as the reigning champion) in the quarter-finals.
 Some key men of the Spanish side, like Puskás and Di Stéfano, were about to turn 40 years old but had still wishes to win.
 Near the end of the first half, Sandro Mazzola scored with a shot from 25 metres.
 During the second half, Milani scored the goal to go up by two after Vicente's mistake.
 Felo marked the only point for Real Madrid, before Mazzola signed the final 3–1.
 Inter won the trophy in its first attempt, conquering – at the same time – its first European honour.
 Four days later, Inter ended the domestic league equal with Bologna at 54 points.
 It led, for the only time in Serie A history, to a tie-break for the awarding of the Italian title: Bologna won 2–0, qualifying for the 1964–65 European Cup, in which Inter was admitted as defending champion.

 Squad

-1963–64 Inter Milan team at the San Siro Stadium.